textileio/js-textile/etc/hub.api.md

     orderByDesc(fieldPath: string): Query;
     // (undocumented)
     ors: QueryJSON[];
-    // Warning: (ae-forgotten-export) The symbol "SortJSON" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     sort?: SortJSON | undefined;
     // Warning: (ae-forgotten-export) The symbol "Criterion" needs to be exported by the entry point index.d.ts